fdalvi/analyzing-redundancy-in-pretrained-transformer-models/README.md

 # Analyzing Redundancy in Pretrained Transformer Models

+Code and instructions for the paper titled **Analyzing Redundancy in Pretrained Transformer Models** published at [EMNLP 2020](https://2020.emnlp.org).
+This codebase extensively uses several other toolkits, including:

+* [contextual-repr-analysis](https://github.com/nelson-liu/contextual-repr-analysis) for embedding extraction for sequence labelling tasks
+* [transformers](https://github.com/huggingface/transformers) for embedding extraction for sequence classification tasks
+* [aux_classifier](https://github.com/fdalvi/aux_classifier) for all layer and neuron level analysis

 ## Getting the Data
 ### Sequence Labeling
 The datasets for sequence labeling tasks can be downloaded from the following sources: